Law, Public Policy, and Society

 Transfer Preparation* (Major Code: 01847)

-The Associate in Arts in Law, Public Policy, and Society for Transfer Degree is designed to meet the requirements for transfer to the California State University System (CSU).
-The interdisciplinary offerings in the program provides preparation for a variety of CSU majors including but not limited to: American Studies, Communication Studies, Economics, Criminal Justice, Criminology, Global Intelligence, International Relations, National Security, Philosophy, Political Science, and Public Administration.
+The Associate in Arts in Law, Public Policy, and Society for Transfer Degree is an interdisciplinary program and provides preparation for a variety of majors including but not limited to: American Studies, Communication Studies, Economics, Criminal Justice, Criminology, Global Intelligence, International Relations, National Security, Philosophy, Political Science, and Public Administration.
 This ADT aligns with San Diego State's Public Administration degree and Southwestern College's "Pathway to Law School" Certificate of Achievement.
 Students who plan to complete this degree should consult with a counselor for additional information.

 Program Student Learning Outcomes